14. 2 in annexe, sharing a lounge.

-lounge, bar, dining room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 6 acres of formal garden (sun terrace, croquet) and woodlands, unsuitable for disabled.
+lounge, bar, breakfast room, free Wi-Fi, in-room TV (Freeview), civil wedding licence, 6 acres of formal garden (sun terrace, croquet) and woodlands, unsuitable for disabled.

 not under 12.

 per room B&B £130–£280.
 1-night bookings refused weekends.

 Sue and Peter Robinson’s Arts and Crafts house stands on a crag in ancient woodland, the views tumbling down the Brathay valley.
 The owners have ‘sympathetically restored’ the Lakeland stone house, which was built in 1904 by the architect Francis Whitwell: there are polished wood floors and fine oak panelling; the walls are hung with architectural drawings, photographs and paintings.
 B&B accommodation is in individually styled bedrooms furnished with antique and contemporary pieces.
 They vary in size and aspect: a superior room has a bay window looking toward the Langdale Fells; a suite has a private balcony; two rooms that share a lounge are ideal for a family.
 In the original dining room, with its fireplace and Shapland and Petter sideboard, award-winning breakfasts use plenty of produce sourced from within a 20-mile radius of Ambleside.
 Spread home-made jams on local bakery bread or a freshly baked butter croissant; choose from locally smoked salmon, boiled eggs and soldiers, home-made drop scones with maple syrup and berries.
 This is walkers’ country – the hosts can arrange for guided treks, taking in country pubs along the way.